Christmas on the Mersey will take place Dec. 5 – 7, 2017.

 We made it to seven of the eight houses, rushing to take as much in as we could before the road called us home.

-We’ll be sure to share the dates for the 2017 Christmas on the Mersey.
-This truly is a special event, one you won’t want to miss next year.
+Christmas on the Mersey festivities will take place December 5 – 7, 2017!
+This truly is a special event, one you won’t want to miss it.

 We’re proud to partner with White Point Beach as one of our category partners for the 5th Annual Local Wishlist.
 Find great gifts made here in Nova Scotia and help keep more money at home this holiday at www.localwishlist.ca